 Buffered Channels in Go

-Channels can be defined as a pipes using which Goroutines communicate.
-Similar to water flows from one end to another in a pipe, data can be sent from one end and received from the another end using channels.
+Channels can be defined as pipes using which Goroutines communicate.
+Like water flows from one end to another in a pipe, data can be sent from one end and received from other using channels.

-By default channels are unbuffered, which states that they will only accept sends (chan <-) if there is a corresponding receive (<- chan) which are ready to receive the sent value.
+By default, channels are unbuffered, which states that they will only accept sends (chan <-) if there is a corresponding receive (<- chan) that are ready to receive the sent value.

-Buffered channels allows to accept a limited number of values without a corresponding receiver for those values.
+Buffered channels allow accepting a limited number of values without a corresponding receiver for those values.
 It is possible to create a channel with a buffer.

 It is possible to create a channel with a buffer.
-Buffered channel are blocked only when the buffer is full.
-Similarly receiving from a buffered channel are blocked only when the buffer will be empty.
+Buffered channels are blocked only when the buffer is full.
+Similarly, receiving from a buffered channel are blocked only when the buffer is empty.

 ch := make(chan type, capacity)

 Here, capacity in the above syntax should be greater than 0 for a channel to have a buffer.
-The capacity for an unbuffered channel is 0 by default and hence it omit the capacity parameter.
+The capacity for an unbuffered channel is 0 by default, and hence it omits the capacity parameter.

 package main